Champagne Tastes®

 • Let galette completely cool for at least 30 minutes before serving.

-Tip: Avoid moving to a cooling rack until the blueberry filling has firmed up– it is extremely easy to crack the galette (and cause the filling to leak) if the galette is moved at all before the filling sets.
+Tip: Avoid moving to a cooling rack until the blueberry filling has firmed up-- it is quite easy to crack the galette (and cause the filling to leak) if the galette is moved at all before the filling sets.

 Make Glaze (Optional):